 - 18.1 This section applies to accounting for all intangible assets other than goodwill (see Section 19 Business Combinations and Goodwill) and intangible assets held by an entity for sale in the ordinary course of business (see Section 13 Inventories and Section 23 Revenue). - 18.2 An intangible asset is an identifiable non-monetary asset without physical substance.
-Such an asset is identifiable when: - (a) it is separable, i.e. capable of being separated or divided from the entity and sold, transferred, licensed, rented or exchanged, either individually or together with a related contract, asset or liability, or - (b) it arises from contractual or other legal rights, regardless of whether those rights are transferable or separable from the entity or from other rights and obligations. - 18.3 Intangible assets do not include: - (a) financial assets, or - (b) mineral rights and mineral reserves, such as oil, natural gas and similar non-regenerative resources.
+Such an asset is identifiable when: - (a) it is separable, ie capable of being separated or divided from the entity and sold, transferred, licensed, rented or exchanged, either individually or together with a related contract, asset or liability; or - (b) it arises from contractual or other legal rights, regardless of whether those rights are transferable or separable from the entity or from other rights and obligations. - 18.3 This section does not apply to the following: - (a) financial assets; or - (b) mineral rights and mineral reserves, such as oil, natural gas and similar non-regenerative resources.